 Key results

-Australia’s fish stocks are well managed and a majority are healthy, with almost 85% were classified sustainable or recovering.
+Australia’s fish stocks are well-managed and a majority are healthy, with 85% of assessed stocks classified sustainable or recovering.

 Stock Status |